Founding Director & Principal Consultant

 Hatem Arafa is a graphic designer and calligrapher trained at the Faculty of Traditional Islamic Arts, FSMV University in Istanbul, and currently pursuing an MA in Graphic Design at Karatay University, Konya.
 His work bridges traditional Arabic calligraphy and contemporary design, with major projects including the logo and interior calligraphy artworks for Assassin’s Creed Mirage (Ubisoft, 2023), commemorative coins for Qatar’s World Cup (2022) and Djibouti (2024), and the interior calligraphy of the Cary Mosque (USA, 2022).

-(on research sabbatical in 2026)
+Researcher (on research sabbatical, 2026)

 Isabella (Izzy) Inskip focuses on South Asian and Mughal visual culture, using digital visualisation to explore the social and political significance of Mughal encampments during the 17th c.
 She is currently a PhD candidate in History of Art at the University of Edinburgh, where she also works as a Multimedia Technician in the uCreate Makerspace.
 Izzy has an undergraduate degree in Fine Art and a Master’s (MSc) degree in Global Premodern Art from the University of Edinburgh.
 During her undergraduate degree, Izzy studied Sculpture and History of Art, developing her practice as a digital sculptor as well as her interest in pre-modern Islamic visual culture.
 She is passionate about historically - informed storytelling and creating accessible outputs from academic research.

 Deniz Vural specialises in Ottoman and Islamic Art History, and fashion history (MA, MScR, History and Art History, University of Edinburgh).
 Her award-winning MSc thesis on the self-presentation of women in late Ottoman art looked specifically at the paintings and photographs of the artist Mihri Hanim (1885-1954).
 Deniz was born and raised in Istanbul, and her areas of specialty include cultural exchanges and Westernisation in the Ottoman Empire, self-Orientalising in Ottoman and Turkish media and the representation of the Ottoman Empire in Western art and media.
-Her experience is grounded in her work on the DLIVCC consultancy and collaboration with Ubisoft on Assassin's Creed Mirage, and our internal games R&D projects, including our collaboration with Ubisoft World Design Director Maxime Durand.
+Her experience is grounded in her work on Glaire's consultancy and collaboration with Ubisoft on Assassin's Creed Mirage, and our internal games R&D projects, including our follow-on Digital Munya 3 collaboration with Ubisoft World Design Director Maxime Durand.
 She is interested in the possibilities that new media and especially video games offer for making Islamic visual and cultural history more accessible.

 Marketing & Administrative Assistant